Caucus chaos again? Experts fear vote-counting problems in Nevada

 "It makes me queasy," he added, calling the system "incredibly complex."

-Experts said a major concern has to do with the fact that the early vote is tallied differently than the live caucus results.
-Success of this process assumes that the relevant early vote results will be sent properly to the correct precincts to be merged with the live caucus results and also that the ranked-choice votes will be interpreted correctly by the digital tool, or by caucus volunteers if the digital tool fails.
+Experts said a major concern is that the early vote is tallied differently than the live caucus results.
+Success assumes that the relevant early vote results will be sent properly to the correct precincts to be merged with the live caucus results, and also that the ranked-choice votes will be interpreted correctly by the digital tool, or by caucus volunteers if the digital tool fails.

 "One of the biggest challenges is that if they get the early vote totals wrong is that it would contaminate everything," said Lawrence Norden, the director of election reform program at the Brennan Center for Justice in New York.